 Now consumer behaviour eventually boils down to this step.
 How a consumer decides on which product he is going to buy.
 This is based on a set of steps each consumer follows:

-When a consumer realizes that he has a problem with the existing products, needs replacement or has to buy a new product because his demands require a purchase.
+When a consumer realises that he has a problem with the existing products, needs replacement or has to buy a new product because his demands require a purchase.
 He sets the chain in motion.

 The consumer looks for prospective replacements or products that will fit his requirement perfectly.
 The sources of information are usually personal (based on personal research), public (based on public opinion), commercial (information pushed in by the vendor), experiential (a previously used product).